ashwinvis/phd-thesis/chapter_00_0_intro.md

 * Variations in the Coriolis force ($\beta$) are small, implying scales may not be as large as planetary length scales.

-\noindent Apart from the criteria there are some other scale restrictions [see chapter 5 in
+\noindent Apart from these criteria there are some other scale restrictions [see chapter 5 in
 @vallis_atmospheric_2017].
 Using @eq:quasigeo and the result that both energy and QG enstrophy ($q^2 / 2$) are conserved quantities it was shown that